 When you think of the Maldives, you may think of a super luxury all-inclusive holiday, beautiful clear waters, white sandy beaches and adults only.
 You’d be right about everything except the adult only part.
 Nowadays, there are more family-friendly Maldives hotels than ever before.

 Transfers to the resort are by seaplane.
 If you go to the Centara desk at Male airport, staff will look after you and take you to the seaplane check-in desk.
 The flight is around 30 mins and if you have a window seat, you will have beautiful views as you fly over the other islands.
 We arrived into Male too late to get a transfer that night so we stayed in a cheap airport hotel for our first night in the Maldives.

-Arrival at the Centara Grand Resort
+Arrival at the Centara Grand Maldives

-Accommodation at the Centara Grand
+Accommodation at the Centara Grand Maldives

-There is also the safety issue of the overwater villa.
+There’s also the safety issue of the overwater villa.
 Some resorts just don’t offer them to families with small children for this reason, but the Centara does offer the choice if you would like to give it a go.
 There is no doubt that the overwater villa is the image you probably think of when you think of the Maldives, but it is worth considering the suitability.
 Having said that…… they do look beautiful!!!

-Food & Drink at the Centara Grand
+Food & Drink at the Centara Grand Maldives

 Thai (Suan Bua)